Easy and Healthy Recipies

 - You can add the chilies at last after taking out some curry for your baby.

-- Always try to add one spoon of ghee to your baby food.
+- Always try to add one spoonful of ghee to your baby food.

 6. Vegetable Rice.